Flagsmith/flagsmith-docs/docs/advanced-use/edge-proxy.md

 }'
 ```

-Note that the Edge Proxy will _not_ send the Trait data back to the Core API.
+Note that the Edge Proxy will currently _not_ send the Trait data back to the Core API.

 ## Architecture